burkeboston1/barhopperapi/README.md

 User apps will need to save this token for as long as the user is signed-in.
 For any protected routes you hit, you will need to set the `x-access-token` field in the header to this token.

 When the user signs out, simply delete the token from memeory on the client-side.

+*Login*

+To implement user login, send a POST request `https://barhopperapi.herokuapp.com/api/authenticate` with the email and password in the request body.
+You'll get the same response from the API as sign up but with the message `User signed in.
+Here's a token.`.